TheOdinProject/curriculum/web_development_101/how_are_websites_built.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

 * [RailsApps' brief guide to Startup Project Management](http://railsapps.github.io/rails-project-management.html) contains helpful tools, links, and terminology
-* Get a more general sense of Agile Development from the [About.com Agile Development entry](http://ruby.about.com/od/rubyonrails/a/agile.htm).